ad3ller/emonitor/README.rst

     port = COM8
     timeout = 1

-And to modify a serial setting,
+And to modify a setting,

 .. code-block:: bash

     $ emonitor set lakeshore336 --key "port" --value "COM7"

-To configure a new instrument you will need to know the hardware serial settings and the `cmd` that `emonitor` can use to query the instrument.
+To configure a new instrument you will need to know the serial settings and the `cmd` that `emonitor` can use to query the hardware.
+Resonses can be formatted using `regex`.

 Output
 ------